jonngwx/grad-shafranov/README.md

     --help

-The options listed in help can be specified on the command line or in grad-shafranov.cfg (the default config file)
+The options listed in help can be specified on the command line or in grad-shafranov.cfg (the default config file).

 Not all the options are implemented yet.